 The HOS-M protocol differs from the HOS in several ways.
 The HOS-M survey instrument is shorter (19 questions for HOS-M vs. more than 60 for the HOS), and the PACE organizations provide detailed contact information of their enrollees and family members or caregivers in case a proxy is needed for survey completion.
-In addition, twice as many telephone attempts (12 for HOS-M vs. 5 for HOS) are conducted for non-respondents to the mail component of survey administration.
-These differences are designed to achieve a higher response rate for the HOS-M despite the frailty of the target population.
+In addition, more than twice as many telephone attempts (12 for HOS-M vs. 5 for HOS) are conducted for non-respondents to the mail component of survey administration.
+These differences are designed to achieve a higher response rate for the HOS-M despite the frailty of the target population.7

-Participating PACE organizations contracted with the survey vendor to administer the survey follow the HOS-M protocol that is specified in the Healthcare Effectiveness Data and Information Set (HEDIS®)B Measurement Year (MY) 2021, Volume 6: Specifications for the Medicare Health Outcomes Survey Manual.
-The most recent HEDIS Volume 6 manuals are available at no cost from the NCQA Store.
+Each participating PACE organization contracted an CMS-approved HOS-M survey vendor to administer the survey follow the HOS-M protocol that is specified in the Healthcare Effectiveness Data and Information Set (HEDIS®)^B Measurement Year (MY) 2022, Volume 6: Specifications for the Medicare Health Outcomes Survey Manual.22 The most recent HEDIS Volume 6 manuals are available at no cost from the NCQA Store.
 Copies of older HEDIS publications may be obtained by calling NCQA Customer Support at (888) 275-7585.
 The manual provides details for the mail and telephone follow up methods of data collection.